-State Senator Troy Balderson emerged victorious over Franklin County Recorder Danny O’Connor in a nationally watched special election late Tuesday evening to fill the open seat left when Representative Pat Tiberi resigned earlier this year.
+State Senator Troy Balderson emerged victorious over Franklin County Recorder Danny O’Connor in a nationally watched special election on Tuesday, August 7 to fill the open seat left when Representative Pat Tiberi resigned earlier this year.
 Democrat Danny O’Connor opened an early lead based on a strong performance in early and absentee voting, but Republican Troy Balderson gradually made up ground to win a narrow victory of 1,754 votes, or 0.9 percentage points.

 O’Connor won big in the parts of OH-12 in Franklin County, but this was not enough to offset Balderson’s tallies in other parts of the district, including an 8,700 vote win in Licking County.
 Balderson beat O’Connor by enough votes in suburban Delaware County, considered by many as the pivotal swing county.
 Although O’Connor performed better in that county than other Democrats have done historically.